cloudera-labs/cloudera.exe/roles/tls_keystores/README.md

 # tls_keystores

-This role creates Java keystores (JKS) and truststores from TLS certificates and private keys.
-It is designed to work with certificates issued by FreeIPA or other Certificate Authorities.
+Creates Java keystores (JKS) and truststores from TLS certificates and private keys.
+It is designed to work with certificates issued by FreeIPA.

 ## Features
 - Creates JKS keystores from certificate and private key files
 - Creates JKS truststores with CA certificates
 - Configurable keystore and truststore paths and aliases
-- Supports password-protected keystores
-- Idempotent operations suitable for automation

 ## Requirements
 - Java keytool (part of Java installation)